 If you are driving, please bring your coolers, however if you are flying, coolers can be bought at the local Wal-Mart.

 39. Are meals provided?

-Meals are provided by the ranch staff.
+Meals are provided by the ranch staff at no extra cost.
 The exact menu can vary, but usually includes five (5) meals during your hunt.
 The meals consists of two (2) dinners of different meats, sides, and non-alcoholic drinks.
-For lunch, we serve cold cut sandwiches, chips and a drink.
-We offer typically two (2) breakfasts, consisting of traditional eggs, gravy, biscuits, and meat.
-Sometimes, a different hot breakfast is served, such as Mexican tacos or breakfast burritos.
-On the last morning of the hunt we usually serve a continental breakfast.
+Lunches vary from cold cut sandwiches, chicken sandwiches, burgers, etc, chips and a drink.
+We offer typically two (2) breakfasts, consisting of traditional eggs, gravy, biscuits, and meat, etc. Sometimes, a different hot breakfast is served, such as Mexican tacos or breakfast burritos.
+See the lodge:

 41. Is there a place to sight in my gun once I arrive?